 Where Can You Find UK ChromeBook Deals?

-If you’re now convinced that a Chromebook is right for you, and you’re trying to find out which is the best Chromebook of 2014, just know that you can’t go far wrong with any Chromebook.
+If you’re now convinced that a Chromebook is right for you, and you’re trying to find out which is the best Chromebook at the moment, just know that you can’t go far wrong with any Chromebook.
 I’d personally recommend the HP Chromebook, but I’ve also had the chance to try out a Toshiba Chromebook too and I liked it just the same.
 It’s all about personal preference, just check out the specs, decide on your budget and pick the one you like the look of the most.
 So the answer to ‘which Chromebook should I buy?’ is definitely the one that you’ve researched fully and feel you’d like the most.